yasarmatrac/guavapay-test-case/README.md

 As a ADMIN, Get Couriers is an endpoint for listing all couriers that the system has.

-As a COURIER DMIN, The start transport endpoint ensures to start transportation only for the user which is a courier.
+As a COURIER, The start transport endpoint ensures to start transportation only for the user which is a courier.

 As a COURIER, The Add Track endpoint ensures to add the location info of the delivery.